Are all electric cars automatic – or can EVs have a manual gearbox?

 How do you drive an electric car?

-It’s easy to drive an electric car.
+Driving an electric car is remarkably easy.
 In most cases, you simply press the ‘Power’, ‘Start’ or ‘On’ button, select Drive or Reverse using the selector, then press the accelerator pedal.
-From there, it’s just like driving a traditional car, although you will have to get used to regenerative braking, which sends energy to the battery when you are slowing down.
+From there, it’s just like driving a traditional automatic car, although you will have to get used to regenerative braking, which sends energy to the battery when you are slowing down.

 The other feeling you’ll need to get accustomed to is the calmness of the drive.
-Although an electric car can do nothing about the state of our roads – and you’re no doubt aware of the near-silent driving experience – the biggest surprise may be the wonderfully smooth way an EV speeds up and slows down.
+Although an electric car can’t do anything about the state of our roads – and you’re no doubt aware of the near-silent driving experience – the biggest surprise may be the wonderfully smooth way these vehicles can (automatically) speed up and slow down.

 Related Articles